rhender007/first_streamlit_app/README.md

+ "Data Lake."
+The Data Lake metaphor was introduced to the world in 2011 by James Dixon, who was the Chief Technology Officer for a company called Pentaho, at that time.

+Dixon said:

+If you think of a data mart as a store of bottled water -- cleansed and packaged and structured for easy consumption -- the data lake is a large body of water in a more natural state.
+The contents of the data lake stream in from a source to fill the lake, and various users of the lake can come to examine, dive in, or take samples.
+When we talk about Data Lakes at Snowflake, we tend to mean data that has not been loaded into traditional Snowflake tables.
+We might also call these traditional tables "native" Snowflake tables, or "regular" tables.

+As we've already seen, Structured and Semi-structured data that is sitting outside of Snowflake can be easily accessed and analyzed using familiar Snowflake tools like views, file formats, and SQL queries.

+We've also seen how Unstructured data, not loaded into Snowflake, can be accessed with a special Snowflake tool called a Directory Table.
+We've also seen how Directory Tables can be used in combination with functions, joins, internal tables, and standard views to access that non-loaded data.

+And through all this, we've seen that bringing together loaded and non-loaded data is a simple and seamless process.
+When some data is loaded and some is left in a non-loaded state the two types can be joined and queried together, this is sometimes referred to as a Data Lakehouse.

 Other courses and information sources are available and may be a better fit for your needs and preferences.

 For non-hands on courses and certification preparation guides, see other courses on this site.